 The Town's combined flow to the Woodcliff plant is controlled by a single regulator chamber (known as Regulator G-1) located at the intersection of 71st Street and JFK Boulevard East.
-The regulator is currently set to allow wet weather flow of up to 1.8 MGD before bypassing flow to the CSO line.
-However, other factors at the STP (usually dependent on the intensity and duration of a precipitation event) can cause flow from Guttenberg to be throttled or suspended entirely, resulting in an overflow event at less than 1.8 MGD flow.
+The regulator is currently set to allow wet weather flow of up to 1.83.4 MGD (42% of the current plant capacity, based upon existing split of dry weather flow) before bypassing flow to the CSO line.
+However, other factors at the STP (usually dependent on the intensity and duration of a precipitation event) can cause flow from Guttenberg to be throttled or suspended entirely, resulting in an overflow event at less than 1.83.4 MGD flow.

 Guttenberg's combined sewer system operates under New Jersey Pollution Discharge Elimination System (NJPDES) Permit No. NJ0108715 (last renewed in 2015) allowing one combined sewer regulator to overflow to the Hudson River.
 Despite the fact that Guttenberg discharges no flow to the Passaic Valley Sewerage Commission (PVSC) treatment facility, it is considered part of the PVSC Group due to its relationship with the NBMUA (flow from the western portion of North Bergen is tributary to the PVSC system).
 As such, this Report has been prepared and formatted in accordance with PVSC guidance.
+Town of Guttenberg Evaluation of Alternatives Report June 2019 (Rev. October 2019)